SiliconLabs/wisun-br-linux/README.md

 ## Launching

-You have to provide a configuration file to the Wi-SUN border router.
+You must provide a configuration file to the Wi-SUN border router.
 A commented example is available in `/usr/local/share/doc/wsbrd/examples/wsbrd.conf`.

     cp -r /usr/local/share/doc/wsbrd/examples .
     <edit examples/wsbrd.conf>

 You can copy and edit it.
-You will notice that you need certificates and keys to authenticate the Wi-SUN nodes of your network.
+You will notice that you need certificates and keys to authenticate your network's Wi-SUN nodes.
 The generation of these files is described in [[Generate Wi-SUN PKI]].
 For now, you can use the certificates examples installed in `/usr/local/share/doc/wsbrd/examples/`.

-You will also need to provide the path of the UART representing your RCP device.
+You also must provide the path of the UART representing your RCP device.

-Finally, you will launch `wsbrd` with:
+Finally, launch `wsbrd` with:

     sudo wsbrd -F examples/wsbrd.conf -u /dev/ttyACM0

 `wsbrd` lists the useful options in the output of `wsbrd --help`.

-# Using the DBus interface
+# Using the DBus Interface

 `wsbrd` provides a DBus interface.
 You can use a generic DBus tool like [`busctl`][3] to communicate with `wsbrd`.
-Typically, the command below gives an overview of the DBus interface:
+Typically, the following command gives an overview of the DBus interface:

     busctl introspect com.silabs.Wisun.BorderRouter /com/silabs/Wisun/BorderRouter